Media Self Censorship

 That’s not completely true.
 Muslims are treated much worse in Denmark than they are in neighboring Sweden or Norway.
 It wasn’t until after the cartoon crisis, for example, that the Danish government allowed Muslims to build any cemeteries.
 Cemetaries!
 Every multicountry poll shows Denmark to be one of the most racist in the EU and that its ethnic and religious minorities feel more aggrieved than in most other EU countries.
 Sure this is still a lot better than, say, the way Christians are treated in Saudi Arabia or Jews in Indonesia (what few there are of either), but it’s not exactly multicultural paradise either.

-23. Lairedion Says:
+23. Lairedion says:

 @Odinius